Exercise will help behavior modification

 • Use a “flirt pole” in a confined area to get your dog running around chasing it

-• Teach your dog how to retrieve (not all dogs just d it) and play fetch
+• Teach your dog how to retrieve (not all dogs just do it naturally) and play fetch

-• Build an agility course in your back yard and teach them how to follow your signals through it
+• Craete an agility course in your back yard and teach them how to follow your signals through it.
+You can get agility tunnels, tweeters, jump kits and more.
+Here is a book for beginners: The Beginner’s Guide to Dog Agility

 • Invest in a treadmill, and teach your dog how to use it.
+Expensive but exercise may have payoffs in improving your dog’s aggression and if you have it for a number of years, or plan to get dogs in the future, the costs may not seem so great is broken down over time.
 Human sized treadmills are good for smaller dogs.
 There are larger dog treadmills for larger retriever sized dogs.

-• Teach your dog how to dance with you (you know, you take a step forward, he/she takes a step forward, you turn, he/she turns, etc.)
+• Teach your dog how to dance with you (you know, you take a step forward, he/she takes a step forward, you turn, he/she turns, etc.).
+You might be interested in this book: Dancing with Dogs: The Complete How-To and Troubleshooting Guide to Canine Freestyle or Dancing with Dogs: Easy-to-Learn Techniques and Fun Routines for You and Your Dog

 • Play hide and seek in the house, using a combination of sit-stays while you hide, and recalls (calling him or her to you)